Karvel/angular-base-app/README.md

 Prettier can be configured within [editors](https://prettier.io/docs/en/editors.html) so that it formats files on save, which helps minimize any changes the pre-commit hook would need to make.

+### Webpack Bundle Analyzer

+The project includes [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer), to help determine the size of the project and its webpack dependencies.
+To use it, type `yarn run build:stats` in the project's directory in a terminal to create the webpack bundle.
+Run `yarn run analyze`, and webpack-bundle-analyzer will launch a server and browser window with a visualization of the bundle size.

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.